Aeowynn/GuildAssignment/README.md

 404 - no messages found for the provided recipient

-## GET chat messages for all senders (100 most recent || all messages in last 30 days) ordered by newest to oldest
+## GET chat messages for all senders

 **Endpoint**: /messages